Frequently Asked Questions

 To vote for issues:

-1. Make a donation to the maintainer on GitHub Sponsors.
+1. Make a donation to the maintainer on their GitHub Sponsors page (e.g. https://github.com/sponsors/benvvalk).
 You may choose a one time donation or a monthly subscription (both options work with sponsoredissues.org).

 2. Sign in to sponsoredissues.org with your GitHub account.